gcs

 The US immigration system prioritizes the principle of family unity, so there are various Green Cards available to reunite people with their family members in the US.

-Family-based Green Cards offer a pathway to permanent residency in the United States for individuals based on their close family relationships with US citizens or lawful permanent residents.
+Family-based Green Cards offer a pathway to permanent residency in the United States for individuals based on their close family relationships with US lawful permanent residents or citizens.

 The following family members are eligible to apply: